- Residential Life

 Minimum summer stay is three weeks.
 Cost is $210.00 and $70.00 for each additional week.

 Summer Housing room and board charges will be added to students’ billing accounts by May 16th.
-Payment is due on June 15th.
+Payment is due by June 15, 2015.
 If you have questions regarding payment of these charges, please contact the Student Accounts Office.

 Eligibility Requirements for Summer Housing: